astoeckel/libdcf77/README.md

 Cross-platform C++ decoder for the German DCF77 longwave time signal radio station.
 The library is intended to be used on a 8-bit microcontroller ‒ however, the code has no dependency on any execution environment whatsoever.
-It can be used with any low cost DCF77 receiver circuit, such as one of the following:
+It can be used with any low-cost DCF77 receiver circuit, such as one of the following:

 * [Pollin Module](http://www.pollin.de/shop/dt/NTQ5OTgxOTk-/)